 Reaching the Pacific coast you fly past the Manuel Antonio-Quepos area, Dominical and Uvita, near the National Underwater Park, Marino Ballena.
 At low tide the park’s unusual peninsular shape defines its name: whale.
 For 5 minutes you’ll fly over the huge national wetlands, the mouth of the Rio Grande de Terraba, Costa Rica’s largest river and fresh water delta.
 This estuary and mangrove swamp area is crisscrossed by the serpentine Rio Sierpe and canals built by banana companies.
 The small island on the horizon is Isla del Caño National Park, famous for diving and snorkeling: no hiking allowed.
 After passing Drake’s Bay, you’ll cross the Osa Peninsula isthmus, Piedras Blancas National Park and Central America’s deepest gulf: Golfo Dulce.
 Look down—see any dolphins and whales?
 The Rio Esquinas delta and Golfito are east, the high parts of Corcovado National Park to the west.

 Depending on the road condition you should arrive at Lapa Rios within an hour.
-Our staff will welcome you, host your check in and offer an ecolodge orientation: what to do/not to do, outline tours and activities, explain ecotourism’s sustainable practices and answer questions.
+Our staff will welcome you with a delicious drink, get you checked in and offer an eco lodge orientation: what to do/not to do, outline tours and activities, explain ecotourism’s sustainable practices and answer questions.
 If you arrive during a mealtime, feel free to proceed to the restaurant; check in and orientation will follow.
-By the time you complete your Welcome to Lapa Rios, your luggage will have been delivered to your bungalow.
+By the time you complete your Lapa Rios welcome, your luggage will have been delivered to your beautiful bungalow.
 Bienvenidos!